Back to blog

-In late September, social media platform Twitter announced1 a new feature called “Tips” that will allow users to easily receive payments via different platforms such as CashApp, Patreon but also via cryptocurrencies.
+In late September, social media platform Twitter announced1 a new feature called “Tips” that will allow users to easily receive payments via different platforms such as CashApp, and Patreon but also via cryptocurrencies.
 The “Tips’ feature will gradually be available on IOS and later on Android.
-In this article, we’ll see what is the Bitcoin Lightning Network and how to monitor lightning network transactions.
+In this article, we’ll see what the Bitcoin Lightning Network is and how to monitor lightning network transactions.

 Twitter will support Bitcoin tips using the Lightning Network.
 Up until now, a lot of users were putting their crypto addresses or payment links in their Twitter description box to receive payments from others.
-With this new feature, Twitter users will be able to directly receive Bitcoin payment with Strike.
+With this new feature, Twitter users will be able to directly receive Bitcoin payments with Strike.
 Strike is a payment software using the Bitcoin Lightning Network.
 For the moment, the application is only available to people in El Salvador and in the US.

 The Bitcoin Lightning Network is a second layer built on top of the Bitcoin blockchain.
 And it allows the creation of private payment channels between users.
 Therefore, the Network processes cheaper and faster transactions that are still benefiting from the security and decentralization of the Bitcoin blockchain.
 The aim is to solve the problem of scalability of the Bitcoin network.

 Also, the Lightning Network creates payment channels between users.
 These channels remain open as long as necessary and allow users to make instant transactions with low to non-existing fees.
 Channels openings and closings will be recorded on the Bitcoin blockchain and thus remain transparent.
 The Lightning Network is thus very suitable for micropayments.2

 As Lightning Network payment channels add additional layers of anonymity to the transactions, it is impossible to know what is happening in a channel.
 Because of this, Lightning Network channels can be considered to represent an increased level of AML/CFT risk.